Hofls/devops/database/relational/postgresql/optimization.md

         * Query with `order by` is very fast, but comes down to a halt if you add `limit`
         * `order by value asc limit 10`
     * Explanation:
-        * Often happens when you query complex view (instead of table)
+        * Often happens when you query complex view (instead of table), look at `view is slow`
         * Most likely optimizer got confused and did poor job with creating query plan
     * Fix:
         * Help optimizer by separating `order by` and `limit`: